OJSIY202310/Speech-Emotion-Recognition/README.md

 # Speech Emotion Recognition
-This is a Speech Emotion Recognition based on RAVDESS dataset, project repository for summer 2021, Brain and Cognitive Science Society.
+This is a Speech Emotion Recognition based on RAVDESS dataset.

 Clone repo using:
 ```bat